The Many Saints of Newark: Filming

-Principal photography began in Brooklyn on April 3, 2019, moved to Newark on May 7, and wrapped in June 2019, with a $50 million budget.
-Branford Place, a street in Newark, was transformed to fit the 1960s time period for the riots, including detailed storefronts, the old Adams Theatre marquee, and the retro neon sign for Hobby's Delicatessen.
-Luther Engler, a retired Newark police officer, served as a technical adviser for the film.
+Principal photography began in Brooklyn on April 3, 2019, moved to Newark on May 7, and wrapped up in June 2019, with a $50 million budget.
+Branford Place, a street in Newark, was transformed to fit the 1960s time period for the riots, including detailed storefronts, the old Adams Theater marquee, and the neon sign for Hobby's Delicatessen.
+Retired Newark police officer Luther Engler served as a technical adviser for the film.

 Filming also took place in Bloomfield.
-Satriale's Pork Store, which was featured in The Sopranos, was recreated in Paterson.
-Planned reshoots were halted upon the start of the COVID-19 pandemic, and the production ultimately returned for reshoots in September 2020, during which the filmmakers shot some important aspects that improved the film's story.
+Satriale's Pork Store was featured in The Sopranos and was recreated in Paterson.
+Planned reshoots were halted upon the start of the COVID-19 pandemic, and the production returned for reshoots in September 2020, during which the filmmakers shot some aspects that improved the film's story.

-The film uses the 1967 Newark riots as a backdrop for the tensions between the Italian-American and African-American communities.
-To accurately depict the riots, due to his penchant for historical exactitude given his past career as a history professor, Taylor directly recreated some of the film shots from archival photos and footage of the event, even if doing so could keep some scenes from feeling as sensational as they could have been.
+The film uses the 1967 Newark riots as a backdrop for the tensions between the Italian and black communities.
+To accurately depict the riots, Taylor directly recreated some of the film shots from archival photos and footage of the event.

-During post-production, there were some serious talks about if the film's depiction of the Newark riots would still seem appropriate in the wake of the George Floyd protests, but after showing the movie to some consultants and Odom Jr., Taylor concluded that the film was made in a way that it became more heightened and conscious enough to avoid controversy.
+During post-production, there were discussions about whether the film's depiction of the Newark riots would still seem appropriate in the wake of the George Floyd protests, but Taylor concluded that the film's treatment of the riots would avoid controversy.
 Christopher Tellefsen worked as the film's editor.
-The editing process took longer than expected due to the COVID-19 pandemic's impact on the film industry, though Taylor felt the extended period helped him and Chase to discuss what the film's final cut would consist of together.
+The editing process took longer than expected due to the COVID-19 pandemic's impact on the film industry, though Taylor felt that the extended period helped him and Chase to discuss what the film's final cut would consist of.